essepuntato/rash/tools/README.md

 # Tools for RASH

 The tools included in this directory allows to process RASH documents in order to check its validity against the formal grammar, convert it from/to different formats, and enhance it with additional RDF statements.
-In this page only the "sh" scripts are described, while the tools included in the various directories have their proper README file.
+In this page only the "sh" scripts are described, while the tools included in the various directories, i.e., the [*ODT2RASH* converter](https://github.com/essepuntato/rash/tree/master/tools/odt2rash) (for converting OpenOffice documents into RASH) and the [*SPAR Xtractor*](https://github.com/essepuntato/rash/tree/master/tools/spar-xtractor) (for enhancing RASH documents with additional RDFa about the structure of the paper), have their proper README file.

 ## create-zip.sh